MyStrangeMind

 The nuclear deterrent worked, in part, because it promised mutual destruction.
 If one side can wage war without risking its own people, the calculus of deterrence changes entirely.
 The threshold for initiating conflict drops.
 Wars of choice become easier to justify politically.

-2080: The Deterrence Paradox
+2080: The Deterrence Paradox#

-Two massive robotic armies facing each other across a desert at dawn, perfectly still, a white flag planted between themView in Gallery The deterrence paradox: when both sides can predict the outcome, the rational choice may be to never fight at all.
+Two massive robotic armies facing each other across a desert at dawn, perfectly still, a white flag planted between themView in GalleryTwo massive robotic armies facing each other across a desert at dawn, perfectly still, a white flag planted between them The deterrence paradox: when both sides can predict the outcome, the rational choice may be to never fight at all.

 The 2080s will force a fundamental question: if war can be waged without human sacrifice, does it become easier, or harder, to start?